What is encroachment?

 However, while encroachment indicates unauthorized use, an easement refers to an agreed-upon use.
 Easements are rights of way established by the owner of property that allow people to use it or access it, or pass through it without harming it.
 Common examples of easements include a homeowner permitting a neighbor to cut across their backyard to get to the bus stop or to let a vegetable patch straddle the joint property line.

-Reasons why property owners encroach
+Reasons property owners encroach

 Encroachment happens for a variety of reasons.
 One is that it’s relatively easy to do.
 Property boundaries are usually clearly marked — but on maps and blueprints, not in people’s minds.
-Shifts or erosions in land, the buildup of vegetation, and the passage of time itself can figuratively and even literally erode a sense of whose lot begins where.
+Shifts or erosion in land, the buildup of vegetation, and the passage of time itself can figuratively and even literally erode a sense of whose lot begins where.

 Or a home may be built in a place where there are no clear property lines and the newcomer might, in good faith, assume that their property extends to the street or not realize that part of their residence, or the swimming pool they put in, is on the neighboring property.